 A donation to your favourite charity in Mays name can be made in lieu of flowers.

 The Celebration of Life will be on Tuesday, November 26, 2019 from 1-3 in the Dover Room at

 Nanaimo Seniors Village

 6089 Uplands Drive

-To send flowers to Mary (May) Hill (WATSON) McQUADE's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Mary (May) Hill (WATSON) McQUADE, please visit our floral store.